elizaatkinson/Flow_Cytometry_Gating/README.md

 - The **two Guava scripts are not interchangeable**, because they use different cell-gate settings and different red fluorescence thresholds.
 - The **Attune script is instrument-specific** and expects Attune channel names, not Guava channel names.
-- Guava versions 1 and 2 explicitly remove non-positive values before log transformation; the Attune script applies log transforms more directly and may behave differently if zeros or negative values are present.
+- Guava versions 1 and 2 explicitly remove non-positive values before log transformation; some Attune versions may need extra preprocessing if zeros or negative values are present.
-- The Guava scripts skip files with too few gated cells after the cell gate if fewer than $$1000$$ events remain.
+- The Guava scripts skip files with too few gated cells after the cell gate if fewer than `1000` events remain.
 - The Guava scripts produce a more detailed processing summary than the Attune script.
 - Running multiple scripts in the same folder will overwrite `gating_results.xlsx` unless you rename outputs or separate workflows by directory.
 - QC plots are useful for confirming that ellipse positions and histogram thresholds are still appropriate for each experiment.
+- If a contour plot appears white with only a colorbar, ensure the current script version masks zero-density regions and links the colorbar to the filled contour object.

 ## Recommended workflow